-35. Officials from the State Department were keen to stress to the Working Group that there were no loopholes in the oversight of its security contractors.
-Nevertheless, the Working Group was informed of recent allegations of misconduct among employees of ArmorGroup North America, contracted by the State Department to protect the United States Embassy and personnel in Kabul.
+the Working Group was informed of recent allegations of misconduct among employees of ArmorGroup North America, contracted by the State Department to protect the United States Embassy and personnel in Kabul.
 The company, a unit of Wackenhut Services, Inc., came under scrutiny after the release of a report and photos by the Project on Government Oversight showing their employees engaging in hazing, alcohol abuse and sexual misconduct.31

 36. Following these allegations, the Commission on Wartime Contracting conducted a hearing on 14 September 2009 on State Department selection, management, and oversight of security and other contractors in support of the United States Embassy in Kabul.32 The Senate Subcommittee on Contracting Oversight also initiated an investigation and reported a pattern of ineffectual Department of State oversight of the ArmorGroup North America contract.
 The report noted that despite repeated warnings, the contractor was failing to meet major contract requirements, with allegations of inadequate training, insufficient number of guards, inadequate language skills and supervisors engaging in "deviant hazing and humiliation".
 The contract was repeatedly extended, a situation which may have put the security of the United States Embassy in Kabul at risk.33 The ArmorGroup North America Kabul contract is currently in the second option year, which expires on 30 June 2010.
-The State Department has decided that the next option year should not be exercised and work has begun to complete a new contract.
+The State Department has decided that the next option year should not be exercised and work has begun to compete a new contract.
 However, due to delays in the procurement process, the Department has extended ArmorGroup North America for six months beyond the option expiration.